Geometry and periods of $G_2$-moduli spaces: Higher derivatives of the potential

-A simple case where this condition is satisfied, and a good sanity check for the formula of Theorem \ref{thm:fabcd}, is when $M = T^7 / \Gamma$ is the quotient of a flat torus by a group of affine isometries, which we assume to be chosen such that $b^1(M) = 0$.
-In that case the moduli space of torsion-free $G_2$-structures is essentially the same thing as the moduli space of flat metrics on $M$, which is a totally geodesic submanifold of the symmetric space $S^2_+(\R^7)^*$, and is therefore itself a symmetric space.
-On the other hand all the terms $\mathscr{E}_{abcd}$ clearly vanish since the space of harmonic forms does not change along deformations of the flat metric.
-In the next part, we will see that this condition is still satisfied when $M = (T^3 \times K3)/ \Gamma$.
-In that case, the situation is more complicated since the space of harmonic forms does vary along deformations of the torsion-free $G_2$-structures, and we have to prove that the contribution of the co-exact part of the $3$-forms $h_a \cdot \eta_b$ to $\mathscr{E}_{abcd}$ compensates the contribution of their exact part.
-That the $G_2$-moduli space is locally symmetric when $M = (T^3 \times K3) / \Gamma$ can be related to the fact that the moduli space of hyperk\"ahler metrics on the K3 surface is locally symmetric.
+In the next part, we will see that the Yukawa coupling is also parallel when $M = (T^3 \times K3)/ \Gamma$.
+In that case, the situation is more complicated since the space of harmonic forms does vary along deformations of the torsion-free $G_2$-structure, and we have to prove that the contribution of the co-exact part of the $3$-forms $h_a \cdot \eta_b$ to $\mathscr{E}_{abcd}$ compensates the contribution of their exact part.
+As in the case of $T^7/\Gamma$, the fact that the $G_2$-moduli space is locally symmetric when $M = (T^3 \times K3) / \Gamma$ (with our usual assumption that $b^1(M) = 0$) can be proved in a more direct way and is related to the fact that the moduli space of hyperk\"ahler metrics on the K3 surface is locally symmetric (see the author's PhD thesis for more details \cite[Ch.
+6]{langlais2025phd}).

 Beyond these cases, there is no reason to think that the Yukawa coupling will be a parallel tensor, because the constraints it imposes on $\G$ are too strong.
 Therefore, much of the difficulty in further analysing the geometric properties of the moduli spaces lies in the fact that the terms $\mathscr{E}_{abcd}$ cannot be computed more explicitly in local coordinates.
 In Section \ref{section:periods}, we will propose a more geometric interpretation for the presence of these terms, and prove a stronger version of Proposition \ref{prop:eabcdvanish} which shows that if they vanish then the sectional curvature of $\mathscr{G}$ is nonpositive.
 An interesting question to ask is whether there is always an upper bound on the curvatures of the moduli space, in relation with similar conjectures about the geometry of K\"ahler cones \cite{wilson2004sectional}.
 This is currently being investigated by Karigiannis and Loftin \cite{karigiannis2025octonionic}.